SENSEI KEN LARKMAN

 Benefits of a small karate school:

 - We don’t sell karate, we teach it.
 That which is given must be earned.
+Monthly fees keep the lights on but effort and sweat drive our krate school.

 - Our senior instructor teaches all classes himself.
 Sensei Larkman teaches just about every karate class himself so your children know exactly who will be teaching them.

 - All our instructors and assistant instructors are adults.
-Our assistant instructors have over 50 years combined experience and knowledge.

 - We don’t have a front desk or receptionist or sales staff.
 We do business instructor to student or instructor to parent.